Green Card Through Marriage Processing Time

 Average Processing Time: 6 – 8 months

-The next step in getting a green card through marriage is to either adjust status or go through consular processing.
+The next step in getting a green card through marriage, including situations involving marrying an immigrant, is to either adjust status o is to either adjust status or go through consular processing.

 Adjustment of Status: